 In addition, various non-medicinal, therapeutic and technological advancements may be helpful, as well as in-home care services, which make life more comfortable, of higher quality, and safer for those with multiple sclerosis.

 CareFor is always here for you, offering an in-home consultation and development of a customized plan of care to manage any obstacles an individual with multiple sclerosis may face.
 A wide variety of options for customized care are available, which could be several hours of help around the house or full-time, live-in care to improve safety and to prevent falls, or anything in between.
 Our professional, care managers and compassionate caregivers are fully trained and experienced in meeting a full range of MS care needs.
-Contact us any time at (512) 338-4533 to learn more about our Lakeway home health care team and the surrounding communities we serve.
+Contact us any time at (512) 338-4533 to learn more about our home care assistance in Austin, TX and the surrounding communities we serve.